 Introduction to Johnson City, Tennessee

 Johnson City is located in Washington County.
-Forbes magazine ranked the city at #10 in the list of "Best Small Places for Business and Careers" in the country.
 It hosts the popular Blue Plum Festival and the region offers majestic scenery.

 Boone Lake is available for water skiing and hiking.
 Buffalo Mountain Park offers scenic hiking trails and places for mountain biking and bird watching.
 Roan Mountain Sate Park features beautiful views of the Appalachian Mountains and superb hiking areas.
 Tourists follow the Quilt Trail which showcases the tradition of quilting in the region.
 The trail features quilts situated on the walls of historic barns.
 Visitors walking along the trail also have opportunities to see historic sites and visit shops, galleries and other interesting locations.
 Excellent opportunities for trout fishing are located in the region.

 The city is home to East Tennessee State University, which includes the James H. Quillen College of Medicine.